-Are you struggling with consuming enough food to finally make you feel full?
+Are you struggling with consuming enough food to make you feel full?
 Are you wondering why this pregnancy has you wanting to eat every second of the day?
+We’ve been there, and we know the feeling well!

-- Constant Hunger — A Sign of Pregnancy?
+- Is Constant Hunger a Sign of Pregnancy?

 - What is a Hunger Pang?